-Pretoria - A Bronkhorstspruit liquor shop manager who killed his frail-looking wife by breaking her neck and repeatedly stabbing her was sentenced to life imprisonment by the High Court in Pretoria on Thursday.
+Pretoria - A man who murdered his wife by dousing her with petrol and setting her alight was cold, cunning, and remorseless, the High Court in Pretoria concluded on Friday.